ropensci-archive/outsider/paper/paper.md

 # Funding

-This package has been developed as part of the supersmartR project [@supersmart] which has received funding through A.A. (from the Swedish Research Council [B0569601], the Swedish Foundation for Strategic Research and a Wallenberg Academy Fellowship) and through D.S. (from the Swedish Research Council [2015-04748]).
+This package has been developed as part of the supersmartR project [@supersmartR] which has received funding through A.A. (from the Swedish Research Council [B0569601], the Swedish Foundation for Strategic Research and a Wallenberg Academy Fellowship) and through D.S. (from the Swedish Research Council [2015-04748]).

 # Acknowledgements